Zeeshuuu/customer-churn-prediction/README.md

 Then open the local URL (usually http://localhost:8501/) in your browser.

 📊 Dataset Information
-Dataset: Telco Customer Churn (from IBM Watson Analytics)
+Dataset: Telco Customer Churn (IBM Watson Analytics)
 Rows: ~7,000 customer records

-Columns: Demographics, services, contracts, and billing details

-Target Column: Churn (Yes / No)
+Columns: Demographics, services, contracts, and billing details Target Column: Churn (Yes / No)

-The dataset helps telecom companies identify customers at risk of leaving and take proactive actions.
+This dataset enables telecom companies to identify customers at risk of leaving and take proactive actions to reduce churn.

-🧩 Model Training Process
+🧩 Model Training Workflow
 Load and clean the Telco Churn dataset

 Handle missing values in TotalCharges

-Encode categorical variables using one-hot encoding
+Encode categorical variables with one-hot encoding

 Scale numerical features using StandardScaler